Code-Institute-Submissions/CrossFit-Hove-MS1/README.md

 ## Testing

+### Web Browser Testing

+The following Web Browsers were tested and no errors found;

+- Mozilla FireFox 75.0 (64-bit)
+- Google Chrome Version 81.0.4044.122 (Official Build) (64-bit)

+### Mobile Device

+The following devices were tested and no errors found;

+- Samsung Galaxy S10 Plus
+- iPhone
+- Google Pixel 2 & 2 XL
+- iPhone 6/7/8 Plus

+## Validators

+### W3C Markup Validator
+- No errors or warnings were found on index.html

+### W3C CSS Validator
+- No errors or warnings were found on style.css
+- bootstrap warnings were flagged but can be disregarded.

+##Issues

+- Internet Explorer not aligning pricing card-deck correctly
+- Internet

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.